 WHERE ARE THEY NOW?
 WHAT HAVE THEY DONE?

-This page is still under construction.
-In the future, this page will host interviews with Alumni, conversations about how to transform a dissertation into a book, accounts and reports on the work of our former students.
-It will also include information on the placements of our Masters students.
+This page is eternally evolving.
+It includes interviews with Alumni, conversations about how to transform a dissertation into a book, accounts and reports on the work of our former students.
+In the future, it will also include information on the placements of our Masters students.
 So check back regularly for updates.
-In the meantime, you'll find here a directory of alumni of our doctoral program, including positions as of May 2021.
+In the meantime, you'll find here a directory of alumni of our doctoral program, including positions as of January 2022.
 Also below is a marvelous library of books that have emerged from the dissertations of our PhD students since 2000.
 Take a look, and then read the books!

 FROM DISSERTATIONS TO BOOKS